 - Meanwhile make the lemon drizzle by stirring the freshly squeezed lemon juice and sugar together in a small bowl.

-- When the cake is baked, remove from the oven and pierce all over with a skewer or tooth pick.
+- When the cake is baked, remove from the oven and let it cool for about 10 minutes then pierce all over with a skewer or tooth pick.

-- Pour some of the drizzle all over the cake while it is still hot, start with half the drizzle only, don't drench the cake.
+- Pour some of the drizzle all over the cake while it is still warm, start with half the drizzle only, don't drench the cake.

 - Leave in the tin to cool down for 30 minutes before transferring to a wire rack to cool.

-Please visit Sharon on Facebook and Twitter and I know you will love the posts on her blog, Bit of the Good Stuff, where she writes about
+Please visit Sharon's blog, Bit of the Good Stuff, where she writes about

 "....the stuff I'm currently passionate about, including my journey into the world of whole food plant-based cooking."